 Help each one of us to live out the liberty you have given us by loving well and giving you all of the glory.
 Let us not be given to the flesh, but in all things, let us honor you.

-To get your free printable devotion for Veterans Day and all the benefits mentioned above, sign up here.
+You can get your printable devotion for Veterans Day here.

 We Hope You Love this Family Devo for Veterans Day!